kensuchy/Digital-History-Repository/pages/essay-02.md

 permalink: /essay-02.html
 ---

-{% include feature/nav-menu.html sections="Introduction;Womens Suffrage in Idaho;Womens Suffrage for Minorities in Idaho;Womens Suffrage on the National Scale;Wilson's reticence;The Vote is not Enough;Enter The ERA;New Developments;Conclusion;Notes" %}
+{% include feature/nav-menu.html sections="Introduction;Womens Suffrage in Idaho;Womens Suffrage for Minorities in Idaho;Womens Suffrage on the National Scale;Wilsons reticence;The Vote is not Enough;Enter The ERA;New Developments;Conclusion;Notes" %}

 # Evolution of Women's Influence in America